DATE OF ISSUE: September 2023

 Automated decision making

 Assumptions are made about your interests depending on the information you have supplied to us about yourself, and about the website you were visiting when you did so.
-For example, if you enquired about a Foundation course at University of Exeter, we assume you may be interested in pre-university education in the United Kingdom.
+For example, if you enquired about a Foundation course with us , we assume you may be interested in other courses with us.

 We also assume you speak certain languages based on your nationality or country of residence.
 If you require any further information regarding any automated decision making, please contact us at: firstname.lastname@example.org.

-Promotional offers from us: We may use your Identity, Contact, Technical, Usage and Profile Information to form a view on what we think you may want or need, or what may be of interest to you: for example, in respect of a new course that is being offered at an INTO Centre or a new promotion that we are running.
+Promotional offers from us: We may use your Identity, Contact, Technical, Usage and Profile Information to form a view on what we think you may want or need, or what may be of interest to you: for example, in respect of a new promotion that we are running.
 We conduct surveys and research and analyse the information that we have in order to evaluate and improve existing products and services and develop new products or features.

 Special Category Data

-We may hold information about you which is classified as 'special category data' in the Data Protection Laws, such as details about your ethnicity and racial or ethnic origin, your political opinions, your religious or philosophical beliefs, your trade union membership, your health and any disabilities you may have, your sex life or sexual orientation, your genetic or biometric data and data relating to any criminal (or alleged criminal) offences or convictions, which you have supplied to us.
+We may hold information about you which is classified as 'special category data' in the Data Protection Laws, such as details about your ethnicity and racial or ethnic origin, your political opinions, your religious or philosophical beliefs, your health and any disabilities you may have, your sexual identifier or sexual orientation, your genetic or biometric data and data relating to any criminal (or alleged criminal) offences or convictions, which you have supplied to us.

 Less commonly, we will, if necessary, use information relating to criminal convictions or alleged criminal behaviour where it is necessary in relation to legal claims, where it is necessary to protect your interests, or someone else’s interests and you are not capable of giving your consent, or where you have already made the information public.

-We may share your personal information with other INTO Entities.
+We may share your personal information with other INTO Centres.
 We may also share your personal information with selected external third parties including:

-• the University partner with whom you are applying to study once you have completed your course with the relevant INTO Centre;
+our University partner with whom you are applying to study once you have completed your course with us or to facilitate joint courses;

-• third party suppliers, service providers and sub-contractors who perform any services for us: for example, payment processing companies who process your payments on our behalf; technology companies whose systems we use; education service providers who provide online proctoring and online testing; or agencies who provide services to carry out marketing campaigns on our behalf;
+third party suppliers, service providers and sub-contractors who perform any services for us: for example, providers of student accommodation; payment processing companies who process your payments on our behalf; technology companies whose systems we use; education service providers who provide online proctoring and online testing; or agencies who provide services to carry out marketing campaigns on our behalf;

-• analytics and search engine providers that assist us with the improvement and optimisation of our websites;
+analytics and search engine providers that assist us with the improvement and optimisation of our website;

-• third parties with whom we have a duty to disclose, for example, where disclosure is necessary due to a legal process or an enforceable governmental or regulatory request, such as a request from UK Visas and Immigration; or third parties we need to share your personal information with if we need to protect you or other people from harm; and
+third parties with whom we have a duty to disclose, for example, where disclosure is necessary due to a legal process or an enforceable governmental or regulatory request, such as a request from UK Visas and Immigration Authority;

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and require them to process your personal data for specified purposes in accordance with our instructions.